ssahovic/confluent-rbac-demo/README.md

-# Running RBAC on docker-compose in AWS
+# Running RBAC on docker-compose in AWS - Hands-on Workshop

 This docker-compose based setup includes: